NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"a cat is sitting on top of a vehicle"
+0 "a cat is sitting on top of a vehicle"

-1"A cat sitting on top of a car near bushes."
+1 "A cat sitting on top of a car near bushes."

-2"a black gray and white cat a car and bushes"
+2 "a black gray and white cat a car and bushes"

-3"Cat sitting on top of car with brush behind."
+3 "Cat sitting on top of car with brush behind."

-4"A curious looking cat sitting on a car."
+4 "A curious looking cat sitting on a car."

 Neural Description: "A black and white image of a cat sitting on the floor."